DTU 02211: Research Topics in Computer Architecture

 project.
 The project and paper will be presented in class.
 Exceptional

-projects shall lead to publications in computer architecture conferences.
+projects shall lead to publications in workshops and conferences.

 We will provide a list of project suggestions.
 Students are also welcome to